nsmarkop/plover_korean/README.md

 }
 ```

-All particles will attach to the previous entry.

-One limitation of these particles is that if they are being attached to something that is not written in Hangeul they cannot accurately determine which particle variation needs to be used.
-When that occurs both variations will be output instead in the format "consonant_option(vowel_option)".
-This is open to change based on usage and feedback.
+If you attempt to use these plugins to attach particles to non-Korean words they cannot accurately determine how to display and will fall back to a default case.

+## License

+GPLv3+.